ST10174121/Otshepegile-Mojadibe-PROG6221_PART1/README.md

 Third commit
 #####Problems with the Code
-The code does not necessary scale the recipe to a factor the code does not neccessary display the ingredientts and steps in an array form
+The code does not necessary scale the recipe to a factor the code does not neccessary display the ingredients and steps in an array form